Gordes: Tourism

 Tourism is a major part of the local economy of Gordes.
 Accommodating the tourist trade, there are a number of hotels, bed and breakfasts, seasonal rentals, and restaurants.

 The main sights on the commune are the village itself, the castle, the Saint-Firmin Palace cellars, the Sénanque Abbey and the Village des Bories.
-In the surrounding towns, you can find many other tourist locations like the Fontaine de Vaucluse, Roussillon or L'Isle-sur-la-Sorgue, the Luberon area, Avignon or the Mont Ventoux.
+In the surrounding towns, other tourist locations may be found, such as the Fontaine de Vaucluse, Roussillon or L'Isle-sur-la-Sorgue, the Luberon area, Avignon or the Mont Ventoux.

 Gordes also has two centers of relaxation, numerous pools and ponds and miles of hiking trails.

 Commercial activity and handcraft

 Commercial activity is also important in the Gordes economy with various shops including several shops dedicated to tourists, selling souvenir and regional products (figurines, textiles, olive oil, honey, etc.).
 Moreover, a Provençal market is held every Tuesday morning around the castle.

-Gordes also attracts artisans and traders in the real estate business like agents, architects, builders, landscapers, decorators, masons.
-By the way, the oldest real estate agency of the north Luberon area still in activity is located in Gordes, between the castle and the church, and the total number of real estate agents on the Gordes area is over ten.
+Gordes also attracts artisans and traders in the real estate business like agents, architects, builders, landscapers, decorators and masons.

 Transport

-The main access to the village of Gordes is the departmental road D2 then the departmental road D15, coming from Cavaillon.
-It is from the latter road, below the Bel-Air rock, that you can observe the most famous and photographed point of view of the village.
+The main access to the village of Gordes is via the departmental road D2 then the departmental road D15, coming from Cavaillon.
+It is from the latter road, below the Bel-Air rock, that the most famous and photographed point of view of the village can be seen.

-Gordes is located 38 kilometres east from Avignon and its TGV station, 75 kilometres from the Marseille Provence Airport and 87 kilometres from Marseille.
-The closest "gares SNCF" (normal train station) are located in L'Isle-sur-la-Sorgue and Cavaillon.
+Gordes is located 38 kilometres east of Avignon and its TGV station, 75 kilometres from Marseille Provence Airport and 87 kilometres from Marseille.
+The closest standard SNCF train stations are located in L'Isle-sur-la-Sorgue and Cavaillon.